GHOST-Aram/node-ts-starter/README.md

 ## 2.Generate and edit Typescript configuration file
 After step one, we can successfully create and execute Typescript code but it would not be convenient enough.
 In order to take better advantage of Typescript, we need to adopt some of the settings it provides.
 We will generate `tsconfig.json` file and make a few changes in the following sequence:

- 1. Run the command `tsc --init` to generate tsconfig.json file.
+ a) Run the command `tsc --init` to generate tsconfig.json file.
- 2. Replace your `tsconfig.json` file with the following configs
+ b) Replace your `tsconfig.json` file with the following configs
 ```
 {
   "compilerOptions": {